Australia kicks off carbon tax, PM future in doubt

 Yet even as it starts, the scheme's future is in doubt.
 The conservative opposition has vowed to repeal it if they win power in elections due by late next year and have whipped up a scare campaign saying the tax will cost jobs and hurt the economy.

-Gillard, her poll ratings near record lows and her Labour party heading for a heavy election defeat, hopes that the campaign will quickly run out of steam once the scheme starts.
+Gillard, her poll ratings near record lows and her Labor party heading for a heavy election defeat, hopes that the campaign will quickly run out of steam once the scheme starts.

 "Cats will still purr, dogs will still bark," Gillard said after Opposition leader Tony Abbott's visit to an animal shelter to warn of higher electricity prices on charities.
 "The leader of the opposition's fear campaign will collide with the truth."